hariharansr2004/Java-Cheat-Sheet/README.md

 ## HashSet
 - HashSet implements the Set interface of Collections Framework.
-- Hashset is a collection of items where every item is unique that uses hash table for storage
+- HashSet is a collection of items where every item is unique and internally uses hash table for storage
-- Uses HashMap (implementation of hash table data structure) internally.
 - HashSet is not thread-safe.

 ## Different Collection in-built Methods Reference